lee-blake/CME-Commitment-to-Change/Documentation/GitHub.md

 Rewriting history is not prohibited, but you should follow the guidelines below

 ### The golden rule of rewriting history
 If an idea *requires* force pushing, it is most likely a bad idea.
+Making another branch is preferable.

 ### Various scenarios
 Here are some general guidelines for using these commands based on which situation you are in.